DrGnNatsu/Obsidian-Note/Operating System/Chapter 8 - Virtual Memory.md

 - Main memory size is getting larger, and the locality of applications is decreasing.
 	- So, cache sizes have been increasing.
 - With large caches, the replacement of pages can have a performance impact
-	- improve performance by supplementing the page replacement policy with a policy for page placement in the page buffer.
+	- Improve performance by supplementing the page replacement policy with a policy for page placement in the page buffer.

 ## Resident Set Management
 - The OS must decide how many pages to allocate to each process (its ***resident set***).